Heart Attack Signs Shouldn’t Be Ignored

 Today, she prioritizes her health during a busy day by eating healthier and walking her eager yellow Labradors.
 The thought that a health emergency could happen to even her is always in the back of her mind.

 “It was a lesson to care for and listen to my body,” Armstrong said.
-“I have a lot of life left to live, and I’m also taking time to enjoy every moment now.”
+“I have a lot of life left to live, and I am taking time to enjoy every moment now.”

 Do You Know the Warning Signs of a Heart Attack?

 You don’t have to have all the symptoms for it to be a heart attack.
+Often heart attack symptoms for women won’t always include heart pain.
 Armstrong only experienced pain in her chest and upper back; she thought she would have had more symptoms.

 - Chest pain or pressure